pathtraq/public_policies/terms_of_use.md

 # TERMS OF USE

-Last updated February 27, 2023
+Last updated March 1, 2023

 ## AGREEMENT TO OUR LEGAL TERMS